As we leave behind the Burr Lane Brentnalls , Adeline takes us on to meet some other residents of Burr Lane.

 It was approaching 11.30 pm on a late September night in 1891 and Achilles Rawdin Brown junior, only son of Achilles Rawdin Brown senior, was ready for bed, when he heard a knock at the door of their Burr Lane home.
 Upon answering it, he saw neighbour Ernall Brentnall standing there, somewhat agitated and seeking assistance.
 Ernall had just discovered a vagrant in his front yard, on his hands and knees, with a jacket over his head.
 He had tried to move the man but realised that he couldn’t do this on his own.
 And so, accompanied by Achilles, he managed to carry the man across the road on to some waste land.
 Achilles senior was then called by his son and his expert medical assessment that the man was close to death alarmed Ernall, who sped off to fetch the police.

 P.C.
 William James Lipscomb arrived shortly after midnight, noted the extreme plight of the vagrant, loaded him onto a handcart and took him to the Town Hall lock-up in the Market Place.
-Soon after this, Dr. Wood attended the man but found him ‘quite dead’, his demise caused by ‘destitution, exposure and general neglect’.
-He had 1s 2d on him, some bread and cheese wrapped in paper, and a bit of an old comb; he was clothed in ragged trousers, two waistcoats but no shirt, but was completely covered … in vermin !!
+Soon after this, Dr. Wood attended the man but found him ‘quite dead’, his demise caused by ‘destitution, exposure and general neglect‘.
+He had 1s 2d on him, some bread and cheese wrapped in paper, and a bit of an old comb; he was clothed in ragged trousers, two waistcoats but no shirt, and only one boot, but was completely covered … in vermin !!